fmerg/vsslib/README.md

 ## Verifiable public recovery

-When reconstructing the public counterpart of a distributed secret, the combiner usually needs to verify the aggregated public shares.
-Specifically, acclaimed shareholders may be expected to prove knowledge of their respective secret shares in a zero-knowledge (ZK) fashion.
+When reconstructing the public counterpart of a shared secret, the combiner usually needs to verify the aggregated public shares.
+Specifically, acclaimed shareholders may be expected to prove knowledge of their respective secret shares in a zero-knowledge (ZK) fashion (e.g., for public key certification purposes).

 > **Warning**
-> This operation does not verify per se the consistency of the public shares.
+> This operation does not verify per se the consistency of the public shares;
-> Specifically, it does not ensure that they combine to the public counterpart
+> specifically, it does not ensure that they combine to the public counterpart
-> of a secret that has indeed been distributed.
+> of a secret that has indeed been distributed by means of Shamir's sharing.

 > **Note**
-> Refer to Sec [Combination of public shares](#combination-of-public-shares) for an
+> Refer to Sec.
+[Combination of public shares](#combination-of-public-shares) for an
 > operation that bypasses verification of public shares.

 ### Generation of packets